leiza-rse/alligator-mt-data/README.md

 # Alligator Method Test - The Data

-This repository contains the data to show the correct behavior of Alligator using Roman Emperors.
+This repository contains the data to show the correct behavior of Alligator using Roman Emperors (latest: Version 2).

 ## The Alligator File Format (\*.agt)